 Alternate access, such as alley or side street access, will be provided.
 In the event that no alternate access is available, the contractor will be required to maintain access via existing drives or adjacent temporary drives.

 The City has a desire to replace existing overhead lines with underground power and will be coordinating with Mid-American Energy to review opportunities in the future phases.

 As Federal funds are not being used for the Project, a historic review is not required and will not be completed at this time.
 Only limited right-of-way acquisition is planned on the Project and existing buildings are not expected to be impacted.

 The West Broadway Reconstruction Project has been designed using a full-depth, Perpetual Asphalt Pavement.
 This means that the roadway will use specially-designed materials and construction methods that will last for many years without the need to be fully reconstructed.
 Asphalt pavement is extremely fast to construct and this speed of construction ensures the least amount of impact to the businesses and traveling public.
 The long-term performance, ease of rehabilitation, and sustainable nature of the Perpetual Asphalt Pavement design were all factors in the City’s decision to choose asphalt over concrete for the project.
 Additional factors included the smooth and quiet ride that asphalt provides, as well as the beautiful contrast that the black asphalt roadway will have with the new concrete curb, striping, and streetscape features.

 Segment 1 encompasses West Broadway, from 36th to 33rd Street.
-Certain preliminary construction activities have already taken place, such as utility relocation planning.
-Roadway reconstruction will occur throughout 2017.
+Construction will be complete in late fall 2017.